petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/managing-users.md

 ## Create an Administrator

-Instead of continuing to use the default Liferay admin account, create a new Delectable Bonsai administrator account that will go on to create the other users, organizations, and accounts.
+Instead of continuing to use the default Liferay admin account, create a new Clarity Vision Solutions administrator account that will go on to create the other users, organizations, and accounts.

 ```{warning}
 In a production environment, you should not use the default admin account.
 Instead, create admin accounts specific to your business.